-What type of BVI entities will be affected by moving into Phase II of the AIFMD?
+What type of Cayman entities will be affected by the AIFMD?

-- (a) BVI AIFMs of EU AIFs national law of the relevant investor's EU Member State would determine whether a BVI AIFM can market the EU AIF under the private placement regime; - (b) BVI AIFMs of a non-EU AIF being marketed into the EU marketing of non-EU AIFs in the EU would be subject to the private placement regime of each EU Member State, provided cooperation agreements are in place between the authority of the EU investor's Member State, the BVI Financial Services Commission (FSC) and the relevant authorities of the AIF; - (c) EU AIFM of a BVI AIF marketing of BVI AIFs in the EU would be subject to the private placement regime of each EU Member State, provided cooperation agreements are in place between the authority of the AIFM's Member State and the FSC; - (d) Delegation of portfolio or risk management by an EU AIFM to a BVI entity EU AIFMs must comply with delegation requirements of the AIFMD and a cooperation agreement between the EU AIFM's regulator and the FSC is necessary; and - (e) Delegation of portfolio or risk management by a BVI AIFM to an EU entity care should be taken to ensure that delegation does not create letter-boxing as the EU entity would be deemed the AIFM and subject to full compliance with the AIFMD.
+- (a) Cayman AIFMs of EU AIFs the national law of the relevant investor's EU Member State would determine whether a Cayman AIFM can market the EU AIF under the private placement regime; - (b) Cayman AIFMs of a non-EU AIF being marketed into the EU marketing of non-EU AIFs in the EU would be subject to the private placement regime of each EU Member State, provided cooperation agreements are in place between the authority of the EU investor's Member State, the Cayman Islands Monetary Authority ("CIMA") and the relevant authorities of the AIF; - (c) EU AIFM of a Cayman AIF EU AIFMs must apply for a passport to market their Cayman AIF throughout the EU and comply fully with the AIFMD subject to any exemptions, grandfathering provisions or minimum thresholds; - (d) Delegation of portfolio or risk management by an EU AIFM to a Cayman entity EU AIFMs must comply with delegation requirements of the AIFMD and a cooperation agreement between the EU AIFM's regulator and CIMA is necessary; and - (e) Delegation of portfolio or risk management by a Cayman AIFM to an EU entity care should be taken to ensure that delegation does not create letter-boxing as the EU entity would be deemed the AIFM and subject to full compliance with the AIFMD.